thelabcat/rumble-api-wrapper-py/README.md

         time.sleep(0.1)
 ```

-## Experimental internal chat API submodule
+## Experimental internal API submodules
-This part of cocorum is not part of the official Rumble Live Stream API, but may provide a more reliable method of ensuring all chat messages are received.
+This part of Cocorum is not part of the official Rumble Live Stream API.
+It includes the following submodules:
-It also can do to-chat interactions, sometimes via Service.PHP.
+- chatapi
+- servicephp
+- uploadphp

 Example usage:
 ```